Back to Glossary

 Panic Attack

-A sudden surge of intense fear accompanied by heart palpitations, difficulty breathing, and a feeling like you might die.
+A sudden episode of intense fear accompanied by physical symptoms such as a racing heart, difficulty breathing, and a feeling of impending death.

 Details